onflow/wallet-extension-example/docs/index.md

 #### Service Methods

 Services methods are the communication channels that FCL can use to pass messages to and from your wallet in order to fulfill user interactions.
 For extensions, we will be using RPC in the browser to communicate between the wallet and the dapp.
 For more context on service methods, see other supported methods [here](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md#service-methods).
-Note that the EXT/RPC is not documented in the provider spec but is similar to the other front-channel communication methods such as IFRAME/RPC.

 #### Wallet Services